OliverBalfour/io-game/README.md

 Then navigate to [localhost:3000](http://localhost:3000)

 If you don't have git, download this repo, unzip and put into your directory of choice, then run all commands after the git clone command.

-If you don't have node.js, get it or die.
+Or just get git.
+It's awesome.
+If you don't have node.js, don't even bother.

 ##Copyright notice